The Battleground logo

 This ambition did not emerge in a vacuum.
 Since the 2008 financial crisis, Europe has been repeatedly destabilised by conflicts on its eastern periphery, terrorism, refugees, and the far right.
 Most of the media we’d worked for failed to cover this.
 The Battleground was our answer.

 Our decision has proved correct given the events of the six years since our founding.
 The Battleground is the only progressive English-language media in the European Union that tackles such topics, and we have a growing global audience to show for it.
-By December 2025, our readership will reach 700,000, with almost half located in North America.
+By June 2026, our readership had reached 1.2 million, with 40% located in the United States.

-Given the far-right political drift in Europe and beyond, staying the course and remaining a voice of reason and tolerance has inspired us like no other project we’ve worked on.
+Given the far-right political drift in Europe and beyond, staying the course and remaining a voice of reason and tolerance has inspired us more than any other project we’ve worked on.
 Our growth has inspired us to take chances and exceed our expectations.

 Our Work

-The Battleground has published over a thousand feature articles and twelve hundred original photos, six eBooks, and six full-length field recording albums for our Battleground Books and Battleground Sounds imprints.
+The Battleground has published over a thousand feature articles and 1600 original photos, seven eBooks, and seven full-length field recording albums for our Battleground Books and Battleground Sounds imprints.

-Our editors publish regular reviews of books, film and music and politics features, and conduct candid conversations about ideas and events on our Left To Burn podcast.
+Our editors publish regular reviews of books, film, music and political features, and conduct candid conversations about ideas and events on our Globalists and Left To Burn podcasts.
 They’re an inspired bunch at the height of their journalistic careers.

 Our Reach

-The majority of our audience is between 18 and 44.
-We are heavily read by our peers, journalists, and other EU media, who increasingly follow our lead.
+The majority of our audience is between 35 and 64.
+We are widely read by our peers, journalists, and other EU media outlets, who increasingly follow our lead.
 We’re regarded as a publisher’s publisher in the Brussels media bubble.

-The Battleground is a window onto Europe, the background instead of the foreground, the democratic instead of the populist.
+The Battleground is a window onto Europe, the background rather than the foreground, the democratic rather than the populist.
 Reflecting shared values and diversity - in Europe and beyond.

 We break the rules and make new ones.
 It’s a great place to be.